joannlap/joannlap.work/README.md

 # Portfolio under construction

-The amount of classes is hillarious.
+The amount of classes is hilarious.

 There's a funny animation hangin somewhere, give it a try I'd say.